insure logo

 Your credit history influences both your insurance risk scores and credit risk scores.
 However, consumers shouldn’t confuse the two.

 “The biggest difference is that insurance risk scores look for stability, but credit risk scores look for a reliable pattern.
 Insurance scores are also more interested in how regularly you pay than in how much you already owe,” said Craig Watts, former public affairs director for Fair Isaac Corp.
 (FICO).

 Roughly 300 insurers use FICO’s insurance risk scores to calculate insurance quotes.

-Insurance companies are adapting.
-Companies, such as State Farm and Allstate Insurance, have noted the correlation between credit scores and claims and have tailored their own insurance risk-scoring systems as part of their pricing.
+But insurance companies are adapting.
+For example, State Farm and Allstate Insurance have noted the correlation between credit scores and claims and have tailored their own insurance risk-scoring systems as part of their pricing.

-How credit score affects your insurance
+How credit scores affect your insurance costs

 While Fair Isaac Corp. will not release the details of its insurance risk-scoring model to the public, your credit score can give you an idea of your insurance risk score.